 Whereby the world that then was (pre-Flood days of Noah), being overflowed with water, perished: but the heavens and the earth which are now, by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

-In the Flood all was destroyed, with the exception of those in the ark of safety; Noah, and his family, with only eight individuals surviving the wrath of God upon mankind.
+In the Flood all was destroyed, with the exception of those in the ark of safety; Noah, and his family, with only eight souls surviving the wrath of God upon mankind.
 In the destruction of Sodom and Gomorrah, and the cities of the plain roundabout, only Lot, and his family (with the exception of his wife) survived the devastation of that day.
 Why does man continue to flaunt God's offer of mercy; by not allowing His mercy to be extended?

 God's Word reveals the mercy or wrath concept throughout both the Old and New Testaments.
 One needs to realize that the world is not a playground of demonic influences; supported by man, in an attempt to tug the soul of man from God's mercy.